 Data, bias, and reproducibility

-I develop and apply reproducible, open analytical practices to assess how data availability, sampling bias, and modeling choices influence ecological inference, risk assessment, and conservation decision-making.
+Developing and applying reproducible, open analytical practices to assess how data availability, sampling bias, and modeling choices influence ecological inference, risk assessment, and conservation decision-making.

 Selected Publications